WNC Health Insurance

 What is the Health Insurance Marketplace?

-The Patient Protection and Affordable Care Act (commonly referred to as Obamacare), which was signed into law in March 2010, requires the development of two health insurance exchange programs by October, 2013: 1) a Health Insurance Marketplace for Individuals, and 2) a Health Insurance Marketplace for Businesses.
+The Patient Protection and Affordable Care Act (commonly referred to as Obamacare), which was signed into law in March 2010, required the development of two health insurance exchange programs: 1) a Health Insurance Marketplace for Individuals, and 2) a Health Insurance Marketplace for Businesses.

 The Health Insurance Marketplace for Individuals gives those who are not offered health care coverage through their employers (or who opt out of employer sponsored health care coverage) a place to shop for affordable health care plans that meet minimum coverage requirements under the new Obamacare law.